Top 10 waterfalls of Guyana

 |Average width:||several metres|

-In 1930ies several large waterfalls were discovered in Guyana from airplane.
+In the 1930s several large waterfalls were discovered in Guyana from airplane.
 One of the most beautiful discoveries was Marina Fall - approximately 152 m tall waterfall of "bridal veil" type, with two drops.

 |Height:||˜ 25 m|